 areas of expertise

-Wendy Stryker is Counsel to the Employment and Litigation Groups at Frankfurt Kurnit.
-She represents marketing services agencies, media companies, tech startups, and other sophisticated corporations and individual executives in New York State and Federal courts and before administrative agencies and self-regulatory organizations.
+Wendy Stryker is Co-Chair of the Employment Group at Frankfurt Kurnit.
+She represents marketing services agencies, media and entertainment companies, tech startups, and other sophisticated corporations and individual executives in New York State and Federal courts and before administrative agencies and self-regulatory organizations.

 Ms. Stryker also effectively plays the role of outside general counsel.
 She advises on a wide variety of employment issues as they arise, including discrimination and harassment, employee classification, wage and hour, employee discipline, employee use of social media, background checks, interview questions, and requests for disability accommodations.
-She regularly performs on-site training for client staff and reviews and drafts employment-related agreements, policies and handbooks.
+She regularly helps clients manage litigation risk through expert guidance and the design and implementation of compliance and training programs.

-Ms. Stryker is a member of the Board of Directors of the New York Civil Liberties Union and is a member of the New York City Bar Association Labor and Employment Law Committee and the Media Law Resource Center Employment Law Committee.
+Ms. Stryker is President of the Board of Directors of the New York Civil Liberties Union and is a member of the New York City Bar Association Labor and Employment Law Committee and the Media Law Resource Center Employment Law Committee.
 She has successfully represented two New York City tenant advocacy groups on a pro bono basis, helping them to defeat on First Amendment grounds a landlord’s attempt to ban their community service efforts.
 Prior to joining Frankfurt Kurnit, Ms. Stryker was a law clerk to the Honorable Michael H. Dolinger, United States Magistrate Judge for the Southern District of New York.
 She is admitted to practice in New York.